-I'm an investigative reporter at NPR, based in D.C.
+I'm an award-winning investigative reporter at NPR, based in D.C.

 Before working in D.C., I was an investigative reporter at The State in South Carolina, where I covered everything from education disparities affecting immigrants to the toll of execution work.
 My reporting on executioners and the state's preparations for the firing squad, featured by Nieman here, was honored with the McClatchy President’s award for the best reporting in the McClatchy network in 2021 and recognized with an Investigative Reporters and Editors (IRE) Finalist nod.